Ribbon Homology Cobordisms and Link Floer Homology: Background

 \subsection{The link Floer TQFT}

-Several versions of link Floer homology exist in the literature.
 Knot Floer homology is an invariant of knots in 3-manifolds defined by Ozsváth and Szabó \cite{os_knotinvts} and independently Rasmussen \cite{rasmussen_knotcompl}.
 The extension to links is due to Ozsváth and Szabó in \cite{os_linkinvts}.
 We review the definitions in order to establish the conventions we will be following.

 \begin{defn} A \textit{multi-based link} $\mathbb{L} = (L, \w, \z)$ in a 3-manifold $Y$ is an oriented link $L$ with two collections of basepoints $\w$ and $\z$ such that each component of $L$ has at least one $\w$- and one $\z$- basepoint and the basepoints alternate between $\w$ and $\z$ as one travels along the link. \end{defn}